-With the Chase Freedom Unlimited® Card, you can earn 3% cash back on all purchases in your first year up to $20,000 spent.
-This equals up to $600 that you can essentially earn back.
-If you exceed $20,000 in spending, you can earn 1.5% cash back on all purchases in which you can redeem at any time and for any amount.
+With the Chase Freedom Unlimited® Card, you can earn $150 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+Earn unlimited 1.5% cash back on all purchases in which you can redeem at any time and for any amount.

 The Chase Freedom Unlimited card comes with a flat cashback rate.
 It is open to anyone and is most effective for everyday purchases.
 When used by itself, the card can compete with Capital One Quicksilver Cash Rewards Credit Card or American Express Cash Magnet Card.